DevInsideYou/SpotifyWeb/README.md

 ## Why do I have to register my own app?
 Extracted from [developer.spotify.com](https://developer.spotify.com/my-applications/#!/applications):
 ```
 Always store keys securely!
-Regenerate your client secret if you supect it has been compromised!
+Regenerate your client secret if you suspect it has been compromised!
 ```
 This means that unfortunately every user has to register his/her own app.